ricardocajo/error-monitor-ros-gazebo/README.md

 ## Testing

 ### Docker
-You can test the monitor running alongside Gazebo and ROS without installing anything more than docker and a vnc viewer.
+It is possible to test the monitor running alongside Gazebo and ROS without installing anything more than docker and a VNC viewer.
-In this methodology we take advantage of the [TheRobotCooperative](https://github.com/TheRobotCooperative/TheRobotCooperative) repository to build the docker image, every robot present in the repository can be tested.
+In this methodology, we take advantage of the [TheRobotCooperative](https://github.com/TheRobotCooperative/TheRobotCooperative) repository to build the docker images.
+Every robot present in the repository can be tested.
-You can install TigerVNC in Ubuntu with the command:
+Install TigerVNC in Ubuntu with the command:
 ```
 $ apt-get install tigervnc-viewer
 ```